For the next part of this series, please click here (Back to Red: Part One).

 “Do it.”
 That rye dark simper crawled over the box-taker’s mouth.
 At her core, Angie was the best way to measure the mettle and morality of others.
 Whether the mechanism was to incite or to ignore, her methods were the most successful and often underestimated.
 She was most amused by this thoughtless display of aggression.
 If anything, she wanted even more to see what was inside this little box that Sandra felt was worth risking her own life over.

 The impulse control was gone.
 All Cassandra could feel was the primeval push to rush forward again.
 If asked about it, she’d deny that a major propellant in this outburst was probably the tonnes of smothered hurt and anger she swallowed year after year.
 Her pride would never allow her to admit openly that someone else had control over her emotions.
-Or even worse, that she herself was absolutely positively out of control now that the bindings of manipulation had been cut by him.
+Or even worse, that she herself was absolutely positively out of control.
 Rather than leading with the knife, she instead grabbed for a handful of blonde hair in an effort to better drive home her request.

 “I will ki–” Before she could complete her sentence, Sandra heard a metallic click and spring mechanism.
 Even a person who had never watched an action film in their life would recognize that sound.
 The harsh coldness of the stiletto’s blade slipped along her flank coyly beneath the fabric of her top.